MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 * Crawl rules were modified.
 * A software update for Microsoft Search is required.
 Updates modify the search schema.

+***Should above be in parentheses?***

-With an **incremental crawl**, the search engine can process and index only the items that were created or modified since the last successful crawl.
+With an **incremental refersh**, the search engine can process and index only the items that were created or modified since the last successful crawl.
 Therefore, not all the data in the content source is re-indexed.
-Incremental crawls work best to detect content, metadata, permission, and other updates.
+Incremental refreshes work best to detect content, metadata, permission, and other updates.

-Incremental crawls are much faster than full crawls because unchanged items aren’t processed.
-To maintain an accurate data sync between the content source and the search index, you need to run both crawls periodically.
+Incremental refreshes are much faster than full refreshes because unchanged items aren’t processed.
+However, if you choose to run incremental refreshes, you will still need to run full refreshes periodically to maintain an accurate data sync between the content source and the search index.

-Each connector will have a different optimal set of refresh schedules based on how often data is modified and the type of modifications.

 ![Incremental crawl and full crawl interval settings showing Incremental at 15 minutes and Full crawl at 1 week.](media/refreshschedule.png)

-### Review connector settings

-After you configure your connector, the [admin center](https://admin.microsoft.com) takes you to a page where you can review your settings.
-You can go back through the configuration process to edit any setting before you confirm the connection.
-To learn more, see [Manage your connector](manage-connector.md).

-## Next steps: Customize the search results page

-With the Microsoft Search user interface (UI), your end users can search content from your [Microsoft 365](https://www.microsoft.com/microsoft-365) productivity apps and the broader Microsoft ecosystem.
-A search vertical refers to the tabs that are shown when a user views their search results in [SharePoint](https://sharepoint.com/), [Microsoft Office](https://Office.com), and Microsoft Search in [Bing](https://Bing.com).
-You can customize search verticals to narrow down results, so that only a certain type of search results is displayed.
-These verticals appear as a tab on the top of the search results page.
-A modern result type (MRT) is the UI that designates how results are presented.

-Create your own verticals and result types, so end users can view search results from new connections.
-Without this step, data from your connection won’t show up on the search results page.

-To learn more about how to create your verticals and MRTs, see [Search results page customization](customize-search-page.md).
+***Change screenshot for one that shows both options in new UI***

+## Step 8: Review connection

+You can review your entire configuration and edit settings as needed before completing the connection. **Be sure to read the connector-specific information for your data source if you have not already done so.** Select **Finish updating** when you are ready to complete the connection.

 ## How do I know the connection setup worked?

 Go to the list of your published connections under the **Connectors** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).